espruino/BangleApps/apps/waternet/README.md

 ## Features
 * 3 game modes (rotate, slide, roslid)
 * 5 difficulties per game mode (very easy, easy, normal, hard, very hard)
-* 375 levels spread over all difficulaties and game modes (25 levels per difficulty and game mode)
+* 375 levels spread over all difficulties and game modes (25 levels per difficulty and game mode)
 * Random mode to generate random levels for each game mode
 * Touch controls + option to display up / down / left / right / middle rects of where to touch (to simulate a dpad and button)
+* Option to use theming support or not
+* Option to Play with or without widgets loaded (full screen)

 ## Controls
 | Button | Action                                                                   |